Arkosen/BreakCA/README.md

 source("https://bioconductor.org/biocLite.R");
 biocLite(c("biovizBase", "rtracklayer", "Rsamtools", "BSgenome.Hsapiens.UCSC.hg19", "GenomicAlignments", "VariantAnnotation")

+BreakCA is a collection of Rscripts and doesnot require extra-installation steps.
+The installation time depends on installation time for the required packages.

 # Instruction to run on data
 All samples are aligned using BWA-MEM using default params.
 All read with MAPQ>30 is kept for analysis.